wire-elements/spotlight/README.md

 extend `LivewireUI\Spotlight\SpotlightCommand`.
 Start by defining a `$name` and `$description` for your command.
 The name and description will be visible when searching through commands.

+To help you get started you can use the `php artisan make:spotlight <command-name>` command.

 ```php
 <?php